CenturyLinkCloud/mdw/docs/_docs/guides/TomcatCookbook.md

    ![alt text](../images/soapService.png "soapService")

-- Edit the content of your WSDL to look something like the following (with appropriate substitutions based on your request and response).
+- Edit the content of your WSDL to look something like the following with appropriate substitutions based on your request and response:
 ```xml
  <?xml version="1.0" encoding="UTF-8"?>
  <wsdl:definitions name="wsdl-first" xmlns:wsdl="http://schemas.xmlsoap.org/wsdl/"